Names of Indonesia: Modern names

-Dutch East Indies (Oost-Indië / Hindia Belanda)
+East Indies

 The term "the Indies" derived from the Indus River flowing through modern-day Pakistan, India and western Tibet.
 It was applied by the ancient Greeks to most of the regions of Asia to the east of Persia.
 This usage dates at least from the time of Herodotus, in the 5th century BC (see Names of India).
-The term "Indies" was first used by European geographers to identify the geographic region of the Indian Subcontinent, and the islands beyond.
+The term "Indies" was first used by European geographers to identify the geographic region of the Indian subcontinent, and the islands beyond.

 After the discovery of America, the term was modified to include "east", to distinguish the area from the area associated with Columbus' discoveries, called the West Indies.
-During the age of exploration in the 16th century, "East Indies" became a term used by Europeans to identify what is now known as Indian subcontinent or South Asia, Southeastern Asia, and the islands of Oceania and Maritime Southeast Asia.
+During the Age of Discovery in the 16th century, "East Indies" became a term used by Europeans to identify what is now known as Indian subcontinent or South Asia, Southeastern Asia, and the islands of Oceania and Maritime Southeast Asia.
 During that era, the East Indies portion now called "Indonesia" fell under Dutch colonial control and therefore was referred to as Dutch East Indies.

 Indonesia

-Indonesia derives from the Greek script was an Indus (Ἰνδός), meaning "Indian", and nésos (νῆσος), meaning "island".
+Indonesia derives from Ancient Greek Indus (Ἰνδός), meaning "Indian Ocean", and nésos (νῆσος), meaning "island".
 The name dates to the 18th century, far predating the formation of independent Indonesia.
 In 1850, George Windsor Earl, an English ethnologist, proposed the terms Indunesians — and, his preference, Malayunesians — for the inhabitants of the "Indian Archipelago or Malayan Archipelago".
 In the same publication, a student of Earl's, James Richardson Logan, used Indonesia as a synonym for Indian Archipelago.
 However, Dutch academics writing in East Indies publications were reluctant to use Indonesia.
 Instead, they used the terms Malay Archipelago (Maleische Archipel); the Netherlands East Indies (Nederlandsch Oost Indië), popularly Indië; the East (de Oost); and Insulinde.

 After 1900, the name Indonesia became more common in academic circles outside the Netherlands, and Indonesian nationalist groups adopted it for political expression.
 Adolf Bastian, of the University of Berlin, popularised the name through his book Indonesien oder die Inseln des Malayischen Archipels, 1884–1894.
 The first Indonesian scholar to use the name was Suwardi Suryaningrat (Ki Hajar Dewantara), when he established a press bureau in the Netherlands, Indonesisch Pers-bureau, in 1913.
 Between 1910 and 1915, Swiss linguist, Renward Brandstetter wrote An Introduction to Indonesian Linguistics in 4 essays, which was translated into English in 1916.
 It talked about the various similarities between languages in the region, and pioneered the concept of Common Indonesian [words] and Original Indonesian [words].

 Although the name was originally meant for scientific purposes, on 28 October 1928, the name "Indonesia" gained more political significance when the native pro-independence nationalist youth in the Dutch East Indies declared the Youth Pledge, acknowledging Indonesia as one motherland, one nation, and upholding Indonesian as the language of unity.